skannea/HA-findings/Add HTTPS and Login.md

 - In addition to your Duck DNS domain, addresses like *alpha.myduckname.duckdns.org*, *beta.myduckname.duckdns.org* and *mqtt.myduckname.duckdns* will be forwarded to your router.

 ## Set up NPM proxy hosts

+In this example, HA is assumed to be accessed on the local network with ip `192.168.0.111:8123`.

+The following folder structure is used:
+- /www         (web pages placed here are accessed with `http://192.168.0.111:8123/local`)
+  - /protected (for pages that require username/password)
+  - /open      (for pages that
+  - /common    (for javascript and css files that may be used by all pages)

 ### Host 1 - HTTPS access to HA front-end

 Let `https://ha.myduckname.duckdns.org` be the address to use to access HA front-end.